QMCPACK/qmcpack/docs/features.rst

 There are two GPU implementations in the code base.

   - **Performance portable implementation** (recommended).
-It implements real space QMC methods using OpenMP offload programming model and accelerated linear algebra libraries.
+Implements real space QMC methods using OpenMP offload programming model and accelerated linear algebra libraries.
-    It runs with good performance on NVIDIA and AMD GPUs and the Intel GPU support is under development.
+    Runs with good performance on NVIDIA and AMD GPUs, and the Intel GPU support is under development.
     Unlike the "legacy" implementation, it is feature complete and users may mix and match CPU-only and GPU-accelerated features.

-  - **Legacy implementation** fully based on NVIDIA CUDA.
-It achieves very good speedup on NVIDIA GPUs.
+  - **Legacy implementation**.
+Fully based on NVIDIA CUDA.
+Achieves very good speedup on NVIDIA GPUs.
     However, only a very limited subset of features is available.